 Kathleen Gregory joined the Public Justice Center’s development team in July 2019 to lead its fundraising efforts.
 Prior to PJC, Kathleen served as Director of Development & Communications for Paul’s Place.
 She has also raised funds for Central Scholarship, Baltimore Community Foundation, Maryland Food Bank, and Strong City Baltimore (then Greater Homewood Community Corporation).

-She is a board member of the Association of Fundraising Professionals’ Political Action Committee and Chair of the AFP Maryland’s National Philanthropy Day Selection Committee.
-She also volunteers as a Tax Preparer for CASH Campaign of Maryland.
+She is vice chair of the Association of Fundraising Professionals’ Political Action Committee and volunteers as a Tax Preparer for CASH Campaign of Maryland.

 Kathleen earned the Certified Fund Raising Executive credentials in 2007, demonstrating her mastery of fundraising principles, techniques, and ethics and her commitment to lifelong learning.
 She graduated with honors from Allegheny College with a major in Environmental Studies and minors in Communication Arts and Psychology and from North Park University with a Masters’ in Nonprofit Administration.